zowe/zowe.github.io/index.md

 <div class="section1col1">
 <p>
-Zowe is an open source project created to host technologies that benefit the Z platform from all members of the Z community (Integrated Software Vendors, System Integrators and z/OS consumers).
+Zowe is an integrated and extensible open source framework for z/OS.
 Zowe, like Mac OS or Windows, comes with a set of APIs and OS capabilities that applications build on and also includes some applications out of the box.
 </p>

 <p>
 Zowe offers modern interfaces to interact with z/OS and allows you to work with z/OS in a way that is similar to what you experience on cloud platforms today.
 You can use these interfaces as delivered or through plug-ins and extensions that are created by clients or third-party vendors.
 </p>

-<p>Zowe consists of the following main components.</p>
+<p>Zowe consists of the following components.</p>

 <p><b>Zowe Application Framework:</b> A web user interface (UI) that provides a virtual desktop containing a number of apps allowing access to z/OS function.
 Base Zowe includes apps for traditional access such as a 3270 terminal and a VT Terminal, as well as an editor and explorers for working with JES, MVS Data Sets and Unix System Services.</p>